lightscapevr/website/markdown/getting-started.md

   Windows Mixed Realities headsets work, but they are not officially supported.
   Vive Cosmos is untested; feedback welcome.
 * VR controllers: they usually come with the headset, but Vive/Index headsets support mixing controllers and using non-standard ones, like the Logitech VR Ink.
-* Software: SketchUp 2017 to 2022 are currently supported.
+* Software: SketchUp 2017 to 2023 are currently supported.
 (We are considering adding a standalone version that works without SketchUp.
-SketchUp 2017 Make is free; see our <a href="faqs.html">FAQ</a> about SketchUp 2017.)
+SketchUp 2017 Make is free; see our <a href="faqs.html">FAQ</a> about SketchUp 2017.
+Sketchup 2024: <a href="https://forum.vrsketch.eu/t/fix-needed-for-sketchup-2024/648">see here.</a>)

 Mac:

 * Oculus Quest 1, 2, 3 or Pro, or Pico Neo 3.
 (As of 2024, OS X and tethered VR headsets are not working well together in general.)
-* SketchUp 2020 or later.
+* SketchUp 2020 to 2023.
 (Required for proper editing.
-SketchUp 2017-2019 would work as well but is not tested, and the "open group" command from VR doesn't.)
+SketchUp 2017-2019 would work as well but is not tested, and the "open group" command from VR doesn't.
+Sketchup 2024: <a href="https://forum.vrsketch.eu/t/fix-needed-for-sketchup-2024/648">see here.</a>)

 *See our separate documentation pages <a href="docs-getting-started-quest.html">for the Oculus Quest</a> or
 <a href="docs-getting-started-piconeo.html">for the Pico Neo 3</a> headsets.*